cloudflare/cloudflare-docs/content/learning-paths/zero-trust-web-access/access-application/_index.md

 By the end of this module, you will be able to:

-- Add your application to Cloudflare Access
+- Add your application to Cloudflare Access.
-- Create an Access policy
+- Create an Access policy.
-- Define an Access group
+- Define an Access group.
-- Design a domain structure for your applications
+- Design a domain structure for your applications.